Delhi taking lead in fight against pollution, but neighbouring states still not serious: Gopal Rai | Science-Environment

 Delhi taking lead in fight against pollution, but neighbouring states still not serious: Gopal Rai

-Stubble burning has started in Haryana and Punjab, which contributes significantly to the rise in pollution levels in Delhi and the National Capital Region.
-In view of air quality in Delhi-NCR hitting poor level, a Supreme Court-mandated body Thursday announced implementation of graded response action plan (GRAP) from October 15 and a ban on the use of diesel generators, except for essential and emergency services in Delhi and the neighbouring cities of Ghaziabad, Noida, Greater Noida, Faridabad and Gurgaon.
+Stubble burning, which contributes significantly to the rise in pollution levels in Delhi and the National Capital Region, has started in Haryana and Punjab.
+In view of air quality in Delhi-NCR hitting 'poor' level, a Supreme Court-mandated body Thursday announced implementation of the Graded Response Action Plan (GRAP) from October 15 and a ban on the use of diesel generators, except for essential and emergency services in Delhi and the neighbouring cities of Ghaziabad, Noida, Greater Noida, Faridabad and Gurgaon.

 “We are the only government which is serious about it (pollution level).
 We are working on a mission mode.
 Many states in India have been battling severe air pollution, but they don’t seem very active despite it being a major challenge, especially in the times of coronavirus,” Rai told PTI in an interview on Thursday.
 “We are very concerned about our 13 hotpots and working hard to reduce pollution levels there, but other states have hotspots as well.
 They have not been making enough efforts,” the minister said.